What is Their Main Difference?

 2. Actions in the Future

-We use present continuous tense to talk about an action or event in the future which we already planned in advance.
+We use present continuous tense to talk about an action or event in the future that we already planned in advance.
 We also use the present perfect tense to talk about the future using clauses with 'before,' 'after,' 'until,' etc.

 Here, we are referring to a pre-planned event.